 When a turn signal is used by LA drivers, I get the distinct impression that the person signaling knows how to signal but he doesn’t know why.
 A general rule– if you’re already stopped when you flip the signal on, you’re too late.
 To be clear, the signal is a heads up warning that you are planning to turn in the near future so that your fellow drivers can safely navigate around you.
 According to that California Driver’s Handbook you definitely all read, it’s supposed to be done 100 feet from where you’re turning.
 If you are actually in the process of turning, you no longer need to turn the signal on to tell me you want to turn because it’s now very obvious.

 Simply using a turn signal can save so much trouble for your fellow drivers.
 For instance, when I’ve been sitting at a stop sign waiting for you to pass so I can turn into the intersection only to have you turn into where I’m coming out of and I could’ve actually made my turn thirty seconds ago had I known you were turning, you’ve made a dick move.
-Another dick move is when I’m behind you in the left most lane when the light turns green—and only then do you signal that you’re turning left and now I can’t go because none of the oncoming traffic is going to let you make your turn while they have a green and I can’t go around you because there’s not a chance in hell anyone is going to let me into their lane for the same reason.
+Another dick move is when I’m behind you in the left most lane when the light turns green—and only then do you signal that you’re turning left and now I’m stuck at the light because none of the oncoming traffic is going to let you make your turn while they have a green and I can’t go around you because there’s not a chance in hell anyone is going to let me into their lane for the same reason.

 Speaking of traffic lights, traffic lights and the use of traffic lights are perhaps the most insidious problem for LA drivers.
 While stoplights are a necessary nuisance in any city, Los Angeles takes the idea far beyond nuisance into some Byzantine farce.
 There are so many stoplights littered throughout the city that they actually, no shit, cancel each other out constantly.